Hero banner

 Through a person-centred approach to deprescribing, previously unrecognised health priorities and concerns may emerge.
 In some cases, this process may lead to the initiation of new medicines that offer potential benefits while discontinuing others that are no longer necessary.

 However, deprescribing in practice is challenging.
 The purpose of this clinical practice guideline is to assist healthcare providers, especially medical practitioners, nurse practitioners, pharmacists, and other non-medical prescribers such as dental practitioners, podiatrists, and optometrists in the shared decision-making for deprescribing.
-Specifically, this guideline aims to provide a summary of recommendations for when, how and for whom deprescribing may be considered and offered with a shared decision-making process involving individuals, their family members, carers, or support persons to ensure decisions align with individual health goals, values, and preferences.
+Specifically, this guideline aims to provide a summary of recommendations for when, how and for whom deprescribing may be considered and offered within a shared decision-making process involving individuals, their family members, carers, or support persons to ensure decisions align with individual health goals, values, and preferences.
 Additionally, this guideline aims to identify monitoring requirements during the deprescribing process and address ongoing treatment needs as applicable.
 The recommendations and statements provided in this guideline are intended as guidance to be applied using a shared decision-making approach and are not prescriptive.

 This guideline is applicable in the various settings where deprescribing decisions may be made, including primary care, hospital and residential care.
 It covers drug classes commonly dispensed to people aged 65 years and over, and less commonly used drug classes where there is evidence to inform deprescribing in people aged over 65 years (e.g. potassium, digoxin, nitrates, genito-urinary anticholinergics, teriparatide, bisphosphonates, levodopa, lithium, and cholinesterase inhibitors).